ageorge0160/sinatra_team_building/README..md

 ## Games

-There are many types of activities we use: ice breakers, initiatives, and debriefs.
-This site will allow a user to log a new game and see all the games.
+This site keeps games listed from all users and each user.
+Game views will show the full description of a single game.

+## Installation

+To use: download/clone the code and run shotgun in command line.